 What to order: The Char Kway Teow, BBQ pork, and the fried squid were fantastic here.

-I liked the atmosphere at New Lane, the hawkers were very friendly – their little stalls looked super clean, and it was a great people watching spot.
+I liked the atmosphere at New Lane; the hawkers were very friendly – their little booths looked super clean, and it was a great people watching spot.

 Unlike the two centres above it is not air-conditioned, has no entertainment and no shelter but the food was delicious, and the local crowd seemed to be regulars.

-We had a great wosnton noodles soup and some excellent fried oysters here.
+We had a great wonton noodles soup and some excellent fried oysters here.
 They also do a great seafood Chay Keow Teow.

 Lucky for us some of our favourite food bloggers had visited before we did so we had some tips to follow, and the rest of the time we led our noses take the lead.